 The encounter likely stayed in the Sentinelese collective memory and shaped their violent attitude to outsiders.
 They have tried to kill every intruder since, starting with an escaped convict in 1896.
 The islanders did not discriminate; when a Sentinelese man supposedly raised by the Onge, visited in the 1890s, he met the same reception.
 In the face of large search parties, the Sentinelese would flee into the forest.
 It is worth noting, however, their reaction of first contact in 1867 was consistent with their attitude after the 1880 incident.

-From the 1967 to 1991 the Indian government embarked on ‘friendship missions’ by leaving gifts of coconuts, bannanas, iron and toys and trying to contact the Sentinelese in the Jarawa and Onge languages, which the they did not understand.
+From the 1967 to 1991 the Indian government embarked on ‘friendship missions’ by leaving gifts of coconuts, bananas, iron and toys and trying to contact the Sentinelese in the Jarawa and Onge languages, which the they did not understand.
 The islanders wearily accepted the gifts then made obscene gestures to leave and attacked the visitors with arrows.
 Only in the 1996 visit did they avoid hostility (see video).

 The Indian government has since banned visitors to protect the Sentinelese from outside diseases that could destroy them.
 Being the most isolated people in the world, it is clear they simply wish to be left alone.